mathiasbynens/grunt-zopfli/README.md

 ### Zopfli

-First, you need a binarey for your OS.
+First, you need a binary for your OS.

 #### OS X